 Teacher Education's Description

-Accepted proposals present completed original research related to the use of technology, instructional design and development, or instructional/learning theory in teacher education programs, K-12 schools, or teacher professional development.
-Qualitative, quantitative, or mixed method empirical studies are expected to involve data collection or a meta-analysis.
-Sharing examples of your findings to engage audience members in a discussion of what this new knowledge means to the field and your own scholarly agenda is encouraged.
-An emphasis should be placed on potential IMPACT of findings and how they can influence change in the field.
-If accepted, the authors will be encouraged to submit their papers to the Conference Proceedings.
+Accepted proposals present completed original research related to the use of technology, instructional design, or instructional/learning theory in teacher education programs, K-12 schools, or teacher professional development.
+Qualitative, quantitative, or mixed method empirical studies are expected to involve data collection or meta-analyses.
+Sharing examples of your findings to engage audience members in a discussion or hands-on application is encouraged.
+Place emphasis on potential IMPACT of findings and how they may influence the field.

 Instructional Practices Proposals